davidvliang/old-profile/essays/bulldozer.md

 As for system memory, this processor supports DDR3 memory up to a frequency of 1.866MHz.
 The latency situation for the main memory suffers the same fate to that of the L3 cache.
 That is, despite the Bulldozer’s superior clock speed and scaled down design, it is beat ever so slightly by Intel’s Sandy Bridge and AMD’s own Piledriver architecture.
 With Turbo turned on, the clock speed drives to a reported 3.9GHz and latency is reduced by 5.7ns, beating out the Phenom II X4, but still falling short of the competition.
 Fig.6 graphically depicts the latencies of these architectures.

-Fig. 6: Memory Latency Comparison Test [8]
+{% include image.html url="/images/bulldozer/fig6-memory-latency-comparison-test.png" description="Fig. 6: Memory Latency Comparison Test [8]" %}

 Overall, the vision behind this three-level, shared hierarchical approach to caching was in hopes to create more efficient data access while also allowing the processor design to be scaled down.
 In the new Bulldozer design, AMD decided to use three levels of caches that are shared amongst each module and are of a larger size than its predecessors.
 As a result, these processors lack the speed that encompasses a smaller cache capacity.
 It is made clear that the AMD FX was intended for use with Turbo on to maximize its potential speeds to catch up to its competition, but even so, this processor still barely beats its own predecessors and is leagues away from the speed of Sandy Bridge.